How to Distribute an AI-Narrated Audiobook (2026 Guide)

-For AI-narrated audiobooks, your primary distribution options are: Spotify for Authors (free, non-exclusive, direct upload), Apple Books (via the Digital Narration programme or direct M4B upload), Google Play Books, Kobo Writing Life, and INaudio (formerly Findaway Voices; distributes to 30+ platforms including Spotify, Apple, Google, Kobo, and library networks).
+As of March 2026, the primary distribution options for AI-narrated audiobooks are: Spotify for Authors (free, non-exclusive, direct upload), Apple Books (via the Digital Narration programme or direct M4B upload), Google Play Books, Kobo Writing Life, and INaudio (formerly Findaway Voices; distributes to 30+ platforms including Spotify, Apple, Google, Kobo, and library networks).

-ACX (ACX.com) is Audible's creator platform for human-narrated audiobooks.
-If you plan to submit a human-narrated title to ACX, create an account at ACX.com with your Amazon account and claim your title.
+ACX (acx.com) is Audible's creator platform.
+If you plan to submit to ACX, create an account at ACX.com with your Amazon account and claim your title.
 ACX requires an existing Amazon listing (KDP ebook or print) for your book before you can submit an audiobook.
+For AI-narrated titles, contact ACX support before submitting through the standard portal.

 Upload your manuscript (EPUB, PDF, DOCX, or TXT) to an AI audiobook generator.
 At TomeVox, the process is: upload file, select a voice, adjust speed if needed, click generate.
 Most books are ready within 24 hours.